winedarksea/AutoTS/extended_tutorial.md

 Don't know the future?
 Don't worry, the models can handle quite a lot of parallel time series, which is another way to add information.
 Additional regressors can be passed through as additional time series to forecast as part of df_long.
-The some models here can utilize the additional information they provide to help improve forecast quality.
+Some models here can utilize the additional information they provide to help improve forecast quality.
 To prevent forecast accuracy for considering these additional series too heavily, input series weights that lower or remove their forecast accuracy from consideration.

 ### Categorical Data